clearlydefined/service/docs/rampup.md

 ### Dev-like
 Better to use a copy of the real dev environment, can change queue names to be your own, same with blob storage.
 * (Haven’t used storage emulator yet because not using Windows.)

-0. To get config from dev, use “Resource explorer” on the app service, then go to config -> appsettings.
-Then can cut and paste
 0. Check bin/config.js for defaults
 0. Usually, add your name to:
     * "HARVEST_AZBLOB_CONTAINER_NAME": "develop-jlm-local",